Returning to Church

 Worship in church

-For those attending worship at St Giles in the coming weeks, you will notice a number of changes and you will be required to follow certain guidelines to ensure everyone’s health and safety.
+For those attending worship at St Giles, you will notice a number of changes and you will be required to follow certain guidelines to ensure everyone’s health and safety.
 We have carried out a risk assessment of the church based on the guidelines issued by the Government and the Church of England and taken necessary measures:

 Physical distancing: Everyone is reminded to continue observing the government’s guidance on physical distance and to maintain a distance of 2m wherever possible between people of different households.
 Spacing will be marked out on the pews in church to help you to do this and a one-way system will be in operation, so that everyone enters by the North Door and leaves by the West Door.
 You are asked to avoid physical contact with people from outside your household (such as shaking hands) and to leave church directly after the service.